 I had the large BBQ Chicken Pizza, which was 275.000 VND.
 They have about 16 different styles, either small or large, ranging from 155.000 VND for The Margherita (small) to 345.000 VND for The Parma Ham (large).

 Like Jimmy’s above, this is more American-style pizza and is excellent.
 I would say that both are about as good as one another.
-The only difference would be their locations and that Pizza & Bia has a larger selection of beer, craft beer, and wine.
+The only difference would be their locations, and Pizza & Bia has a larger selection of beer, craft beer, and wine.

 The decor and ambiance are different, too.
 Jimmy’s is more laid back, with the park across the street.
 It’s open and breezy.
 Their choice of decor suits this.
-Pizza & Bia, on the other hand, is more of a sit-down restaurant whose owners clearly put a lot of thought into interior design and is in a busy city area of District 3.
+Pizza & Bia, on the other hand, is more of a sit-down restaurant whose owners clearly put a lot of thought into interior design, and is in a busy city area of District 3.
+I reviewed Pizza & Bia on Google Maps

-Related: 19 Best Things to Do in Ho Chi Minh City (By an Expat)
+Related: Best Things to Do in Ho Chi Minh City

 4. Pizza 4P’s Saigon Pearl (Binh Thanh)